AbsaOSS/pramen/README.md

 ```

 #### Spark source (catalog example)
-You can use `SparkSiurce` to ingest data available in Spark Catalog (Hive/Glue/etc).
+You can use `SparkSource` to ingest data available in Spark Catalog (Hive/Glue/etc).

 You can ingest tables and run queries to get the data you want. `input.table` will be read using `spark.table()`,
 `input.sql` will be read using `spark.sql()`.
 Here is an example: